(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-Medical School: Northwestern University, Feinberg School of Medicine (1985)
+Medical School: Northwestern University, Feinberg School of Medicine

 Residency: St. Christopher's Hospital for Children

-Board Certification: American Board of Pediatrics/Pediatric Cardiology
+Board Certification: Board Certification: Pediatrics, Cardiology

 Licensed In: Pennsylvania